proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/aggregate-transaction.md

 Alice sends 10 `currency.euro` to Bob using an app to make payments.
 But Alice doesn’t own cat.currency to pay the transaction fee.

 By creating an aggregate bonded transaction, Alice can convert EUR to `xpx` to pay the fee.
-Now, Alice and Bob can use Sirius-Chain blockchain without ever having to buy or hold `xpx`.
+Now, Alice and Bob can use Sirius Chain without ever having to buy or hold `xpx`.

 Since the app creator can put their own branding on the open source payment app, Alice and Bob may not even know they are using blockchain.